Affordable EV Options in Canada: What Actually Stands Out Right Now - ThinkEV Canada review

 We may earn a commission at no extra cost to you.

 And then there’s the Hyundai Kona Electric.
-I thought compact SUVs were dead in Canada.
-Actually, no — it’s more like they’ve been reborn as EVs.
-The Kona’s 420 km range (WLTP) holds up better in cold weather than you'd expect, losing about 25% in -10°C, which puts it around 315 km.
-That’s not highway-to-Fort McMurray territory, but it’s enough for a week of commuting in Calgary if you’ve got home charging.
-I genuinely don’t know how Hyundai priced this thing at $45,399.
+Compact SUVs didn’t die in Canada, they came back as EVs.
+The Kona’s 420 km range (WLTP) holds up better in cold weather than you’d expect, losing about 25% in -10°C, which puts it around 315 km.
+Not highway-to-Fort McMurray territory, but enough for a week of commuting in Calgary with home charging.
+The $45,399 price point is hard to argue with.
 That’s used Honda Civic money for a brand-new electric crossover with heated seats, a sunroof, and DC fast charging that adds 180 km in 10 minutes.
 It’s not luxurious, but the interior doesn’t feel like it’s held together by hope and glue.

 Let’s talk about the Volkswagen ID.4.
-The base Pro trim now starts at $48,995 — dangerously close to the $50K line, but still under after EVAP.
+The base Pro trim now starts at $48,995, dangerously close to the $50K line, but still under after EVAP.
 And it’s a whole different beast from the 2022 version that had software bugs that made the climate control go full Poltergeist.
 The 2026 model is stable, roomy, and has real trunk space.
-I’m looking at one parked outside a Tim Hortons in Waterloo, and it’s holding two strollers, a hockey bag, and a stack of textbooks.
+One owner in Waterloo posted a photo of theirs holding two strollers, a hockey bag, and a stack of textbooks.
 That’s the kind of real-world utility people care about.
 Plus, VW’s 8-year/160,000 km battery warranty is still one of the best in the business.
 It won’t fix range anxiety, but it does ease the fear that your battery will turn into a paperweight after five winters in Quebec.

 Affordable EV Options in Canada rear view in Canadian mountain setting